First BHP Offices Chimney Ruin

-The First BHP Offices Chimney Ruin is the heritage-listed ruin of the original offices of BHP, now located on Willyama Common, east of the corner of Gaffney and Oxide Streets, Proprietary Square, Broken Hill, City of Broken Hill, New South Wales, Australia.
-The original offices were built in 1885 by Tom Phin and A. W. B. Orman.
-It is also known as Site of first BHP Offices, BHP Fireplaces and Chimney ruins.
+The First BHP Offices Chimney Ruin is the heritage-listed ruin of the original offices of BHP in Broken Hill in the far west of New South Wales, Australia.
+The original offices were built in 1885 by Tom Phin and A. W. B. Orman on what is now known as Willyama Common, east of the corner of Gaffney and Oxide Streets in Proprietary Square.
 The property is owned by Broken Hill City Council.
 It was added to the New South Wales State Heritage Register on 23 April 2010.
+This heritage listing also refers to it as the Site of first BHP Offices, BHP Fireplaces and Chimney ruins.